Ve’ahavta’s TikunGen program takes teens beyond their B’nai Mitzvah year and gives them the tools to become #changemakers!

 Over the course of the eight-week program, TikunGen teens will Learn, Act and Give as they tackle complex social issues.

-Participants will have the opportunity to volunteer on the Mobile Jewish Response to Homelessness outreach van.
-They will see first-hand how the social issues they have been learning about impact vulnerable individuals in this city.
+Following graduation (June 17), participants will have the opportunity to volunteer on the Mobile Jewish Response to Homelessness outreach van.
+They will see first-hand how the social issues they have been learning about impact vulnerable individuals in our city.

 Participants will also be offered the opportunity to volunteer with other special Ve’ahavta projects such as our annual Starry Nights gala, the MYTORONTO photography exhibit, the Meal Box program and the annual Passover Seder.

-Through these activities, teens will be able to take their learnings and passions and transform them into actions.
+Through these activities, teens will be able to take their learning and passion and transform thought into action.